Website icon Xpert.Digital

 3. Regular exchange

-4. Mentoring program
+4. Mentoring Program

 5. Agile methods

-6. Measurement of success
+6. Performance Measurement

 Develop clear KPIs to measure and communicate the progress and success of the outsourced project.

-7. Build cultural bridges
+7. Building cultural bridges

 Organize regular joint events and workshops to promote cultural exchange between the startup team and the parent company.